tmtxt/tmtxt.github.com/_posts/2018-04-21-basic-logging-debugging-in-microservices-part-2.md

   // validate whether the user is still active if (!user.isActive) {
-    return this.logger.push('warn', 'handleLogin', ‘User not active');
+    return this.logger.push('warn', 'handleLogin', 'User not active');
   }

   // validate password